 If an approximation of 500 metres a year is accepted, then sediment segmentation bodies and their associated ord systems migrating south along the East Yorkshire coast take well over a century to complete the journey.

-Forever changing, configurations of sediment appear on occasion fragmented, incomplete, reformed, superimposed, or merged.
+- Forever changing, configurations of sediment will on occasion appear fragmented, incomplete, irregular, reformed, multiple, superimposed, or merged.

-Additional interpretation may be called for when sediment is deposited near a major defence installation, where the terminal groyne effect is dominant.
+- Additional interpretation may be called for near a coastal defence installation, where the terminal groyne effect is dominant.

 sediment segmentation and cliff loss